 Pork has a balanced, cool, sweet and salty taste and enters the meridians of the liver and spleen as well as the kidneys.
 It nourishes yin and moistens dryness.
 Therefore is used in fire-related illnesses with fluid wounds.
 It relieves e.g.heatstroke or constipation.

 Chinese cabbage has a cold nature and a sweet taste; it can be used for inflammation and purulent infections with symptoms of heat.
 Treats constipation associated with intestinal dryness.

 Kimchi as a typical representative of Korean cuisine is loaded with chilli.
 Chilli is of a hot nature and a spicy taste.
-It enters the meridians of the heart and spleen, improves digestion and appetite.
+It enters the meridians of the heart and spleen, and improves digestion and appetite.
 Hotness and spiciness promote sweating and thus remove excessive heat from the body.

 Soy tofu is cold in nature and has a sweet taste.
 It influences the spleen, stomach and large intestine.
-It alleviates thirst, generally harmonizes digestion, has a beneficial effect in cases of poisoning from food or alcohol.
+It alleviates thirst, generally harmonizes digestion, and has a beneficial effect in cases of poisoning from food or alcohol.

 Rice wine, leek, parsley, garlic & onion: